Paul Klee: The Life & Work of an Iconic Artist

 Candide ou l’optimisme, Part of the illustration of Voltaires, Paul Klee, 1911

-In his creative time, Paul Klee had always been mainly an artist creating graphics and drawings.
-That had not changed until his death in 1940.
-Graphic arts had always played the main role in his oeuvre and half of his artwork in total consists of graphic art.
-When Paul Klee first met the French painter Robert Delaunay in 1912, he became interested in painting in color.
+In his creative time, Paul Klee had always been mainly an artist who created graphics and drawings.
+That did not change until his death in 1940.
+Graphic arts always played the main role in his oeuvre and half of his total artwork consists of graphic art.
+When Paul Klee first met the French painter Robert Delaunay< in 1912, he became interested in painting in color.
 Robert Delaunay’s work is attributed to “orphic” Cubism, also called Orphism.
-Examining the work and theories of Delaunay for Klee meant turning to abstraction and autonomy of color.
+For Klee, examining the work and theories of Delaunay meant turning to abstraction and autonomy of color.
 In 1911, the German artist also met August Macke and Wassily Kandinsky.
-He soon became a member of the artist group “Blue Rider”, founded by Wassily Kandinsky and Franz Marc in 1910.
+He soon became a member of the artist group, “Blue Rider,” founded by Wassily Kandinsky and Franz Marc in 1910.

-Even if in this time, Paul Klee was becoming more and more excited about painting in color, he was not yet able to realize his ideas about the use of it.
+Although during this time Paul Klee was becoming more excited about painting in color, he was not yet able to realize his ideas about its use.
 He himself regarded his experiments as constructed.
-The final breakthrough to color painting, however, came with the artist’s journey to Tunis in 1914, which led him to an independent work of painting.
+The final breakthrough to color painting came with the artist’s journey to Tunis in 1914, which led him to an independent style of painting.

-In the houses of Saint Germain, Paul Klee, 1914, watercolour
+In the houses of Saint Germain, Paul Klee, 1914

-In the houses of Saint Germain, Paul Klee, 1914, watercolour
+In the Houses of Saint Germain by Paul Klee, 1914, watercolor.
+Source: ArtNet

 In April 1914, Paul Klee travelled to Tunis.
-With him were the painters August Macke and Louis Moilliet.
-During this time, Klee painted watercolors that depict the strong light and color stimuli of the North African landscape, as well as the style of Paul Cézanne, and Robert Delaunay’s cubist concept of form.
-Two of the paintings that the artist created during his twelve-day study trip are called In the Houses of Saint Germain and Streetcafé.
+With him were painters August Macke and Louis Moilliet.
+During this time, Klee painted watercolors that depict the strong light and color of the North African landscape, as well as reflected the style of Paul Cézanne and Robert Delaunay’s cubist concept of form.
+Two of the paintings the artist created during his twelve-day study trip are In the Houses of Saint Germain and Streetcafé.

-Circles connected with ribbons, Paul Klee, 1914, watercolor
+Circles connected with ribbons by Paul Klee, 1914

-Mourning flowers, Paul Klee, 1917, watercolor, via Christie’s
+Mourning flowers by Paul Klee, 1917, watercolor.
+Source: Christie’s

 A few months after his return to Munich in 1914, World War I started and the artist was called to military service.
 However, he was spared a frontline operation.
 It was under the influence of his military service that the painting Funeral Flowers from 1917 was created.
 With its graphic signs, vegetable and fantastic forms, it gives a forecast of his later works, which harmoniously unite graphics, color, and the object.